 The NFP called for logging 30% of the remaining Ancient Forest.
 It’s going fast.
 In a mere five years, over 16% of Ancient Forest standing on public forest land before implementation of the NFP has been logged.

 There are four characteristics of Ancient Forest.
 Big, old trees is the most obvious, but standing dead trees, large woody debris, and a multi-layered canopy structure are also integral components of a forest architecture which takes as long as a millennium of evolution to develop.
 Many of the endangered, threatened, or sensitive species of forest flora and fauna are dependent on interior Ancient Forest.
 Ancient Forests are the most important terrestrial ecosystem for the global water cycle.
 Human societies everywhere ought to refrain from destroying these vast, fragile and ancient systems.

-Why dont our policy priorities match our values?
-We know that that an Ancient Forest is worth more standing than logged, and were not just talking aesthetic, spiritual, or habitat values.
+#2: Public lands aren’t managed for the Public’s Best Interest Why don’t our policy priorities match our values?
+We know that that an Ancient Forest is worth more standing than logged, and we’re not just talking aesthetic, spiritual, or habitat values.

 The Forest Service has calculated the yearly economic contributions of the National Forests.
 Only 2.7% of the value of the forests comes from timber, minerals, and grazing rights.
 A whopping 83.1% comes from clean water and air.
 These are Forest Service figures!
 In contrast, the Forest Service spends 39% of its annual budget on subsidizing resource extraction (a fancy term for logging and mining), while spending only 3% on protection of soil, air and water quality.1